Tolk language: overview

 - Read Tolk vs FunC: in short.

-- With blueprint, create a new Tolk contract (for example, a counter) and experiment around.
-Remember, that almost all stdlib functions are renamed to
+- With a blueprint, create a new Tolk contract (for example, a counter) and experiment around it.
+Remember that almost all stdlib functions are renamed to

 verboseclear names.
 Here is a mapping. - Try a converter for your existing contracts or one from FunC Contracts.
-Keep in mind that contracts written in Tolk from scratch would definitely look nicer than being auto-converted.
+Remember that contracts written in Tolk from scratch look nicer than auto-converted ones.
 For instance, using logical operators instead of bitwise tremendously increases code readability.

 How to try Tolk if you don't know FunC